DoriDoro/URL_shortener/README.md

 ## Description:
 The backend is a Django application and creates a URL shortener.
-On the frontend a to do application is build with React.
 The app is deployed on Heroku.

 ## Installation process: